alhazred/illumos-fim/README.md

 - Compatible with illumos.

 ## Get started
-2. Install with:
+1. Install with:
   - CARGO: `cargo install --git https://github.com/alhazred/ifim.git`

-3. You can start to work typing `sudo nohup ifim` in your terminal
+2. You can start to work typing `sudo nohup ifim` in your terminal
-4. IFIM monitor will start monitoring any activity on the default folders configured in `/etc/ifim/config.yml` file.
+3. IFIM monitor will start monitoring any activity on the default folders configured in `/etc/ifim/config.yml` file.

-5. If you want to test it you could launch `touch /tmp/file.txt` in your terminal then, take a look at `/var/lib/ifim/events.json` file.
+4. If you want to test it you could launch `touch /tmp/file.txt` in your terminal then, take a look at `/var/lib/ifim/events.json` file.
 It will store each produced event in JSON format.
    Event contains id, file path, file mode, uid, gid, file size, mtime, atime, ctime, operation (MODIFY, CREATE, REMOVE, ACCESS), event timestamp, file checksum, monitor path label.

 ### Configuration
 Edit /etc/ifim/config.yaml, add paths or ignore files.

 ### How to compile
-Use the `Cargo` tool to get dependencies automatically downloaded
+Use the `Cargo` tool to get dependencies automatically downloaded.
 Steps:
 ```
 cargo build --release
 ```
-Then take a look at the `target/release` folder
+Then take a look at the `target/release` folder.

 ### Set up environment
 illumos